6. Run the host app#

 You should see the console open in your web browser:

-3. Send an RPC to poll the simulated device’s temperature again:
+3. Send an RPC to poll the simulated device’s temperature again by entering the following in the bottom-left input box and then pressing Enter:

 https://storage.googleapis.com/pigweed-media/sense/20240802/webconsole_repl.png